-Alex Spiro told People magazine: "The jury got it right.
+Alex Spiro, a lawyer for Pete, said in a statement: "The jury got it right.
 I am thankful there is justice for Meg."